 Majoring in Nursing: Bachelor of Science

-The baccalaureate program in nursing prepares graduates to 1) understand the problems of contemporary health and illness; 2) utilize a systematic approach to assess human responses to actual and potential health problems in a variety of settings; 3) directly provide and manage competent care for individuals, families, and groups who have simple to complex health care needs throughout the life span; 4) employ interpersonal processes and therapeutic communication skills; 5) integrate professional values and role behaviors; and 6) collaborate with other groups in shaping health policies that affect both individual and community health.
+The baccalaureate program in nursing prepares graduates to employ critical thinking and caring in 1) understanding the problems of contemporary health and illness; 2) utilizing a systematic approach to assess human responses to actual and potential health problems in a variety of settings; 3) directly providing and managing competent care for individuals, families, and groups who have simple to complex health care needs throughout the lifespan; 4) employing interpersonal processes and therapeutic communication skills; 5) integrating professional values and role behaviors; and 6) collaborating with other groups in shaping health policies that affect both individual and community health.